-Kodak Australasia Factory (Southampton Crescent, Abbotsford, VIC)
+4.1.5 Kodak Australasia Factory (Southampton Crescent, Abbotsford, VIC)

 The Kodak Australasia Factory was located in the Melbourne suburb of Abbotsford alongside the Yarra River.
 The site of the former factory was purchased in 1881 by Thomas Baker, one half of Baker and Rouse Australia Laboratory, which merged with Kodak Limited in the early twentieth century (c.1907).
 As the company had expanded so too did the Abbotsford factory site.
 By 1949, the factory was producing film, plates and photographic chemicals in addition to the developing and processing of film and cine processing.
 According to evidence, the factory was the first place outside of North America to process Kodachrome film.
 The Company was required to acquire and move to larger premises when the Abbotsford site became inadequate.
-By 1966 all operations of the Company has relocated to their new factory site in Coburg.
+By 1966 all operations of the Company had relocated to their new factory site in Coburg.
 The former Abbotsford site was sold off and appears to be currently used and owned by Carlton United Breweries Limited.

 Historical photographs indicate that the site consisted of a number of buildings, many multi-storeys, which were situated within a landscaped setting.
 Extensive lawns, flower beds and trees are distributed throughout the site.
 Recreational areas such as tennis courts, cricket field and basketball area were also located within the landscaped area.
 It is unclear, how long the landscaped setting remained an integral part of the site before the pressure for increased development space lead to its demise.
-Evidence suggests that at least one of the garden areas was built over in 1948.
-Aerials of the site today do not reveal any evidence of this former landscaped setting and it is not known if
+Evidence suggests that at least one of the garden areas was built over in 1948.79 Aerials of the site today do not reveal any evidence of this former landscaped setting and it is not known if any of the structures existing on site today were constructed when the site in operation as the Kodak Australasia factory (see Figure 55).

-&lt;sup>82 Museum Victoria Collections, 'Item MM 96557 Photogrpah - Kodak Australasia Pty Ltd, Kodak Factory, Garden & Staff, Abbotsford, Victoria, circa 1930s', n.d.
+79 Museum Victoria Collections, 'Item MM 96557 Photogrpah - Kodak Australasia Pty Ltd, Kodak Factory, Garden & Staff, Abbotsford, Victoria, circa 1930s', n.d.